-Problem Statement 1: According to discipline data, discipline has been improving through the implementation of Restorative Practices, such as PBIS and Social Emotional Learning, as well as other discipline intervention systems and/or programs.
+Problem Statement 1: Discipline has been improving through the implementation of our Student Management Framework as well as other discipline intervention systems and/or programs.
 There continues to be a need for increasing our staff's practices on incorporating positive management skills for all students.
-Crowley ISD's response is the 2020-21 implementation of our district-wide Student Culture and Management Framework addressing inappropriate student behavior and acknowledging positive student behavior, as we must work to ensure that academics are being taught from bell to bell.
+CISD's continues use of our district-wide Student Culture and Management Framework.